wasmerio/wasmer.io/_posts/wasmer-python-embedding-1.0.md

   </a>
   <figcaption>Executing <code>console.log("hello")</code> with
   <code>qjs.wasm</code>, compiled with the Cranelift, LLVM and
-  Singlepass compilers and with <code>wasmtime</code> (in μs).</figcaption>
+  Singlepass compilers (in μs).</figcaption>
 </figure>

-First, both `wasmer` and `wasmtime` were successfully able to print `hello` on the standard output.
+First, `wasmer` is successfully able to print `hello` on the standard output.
 This string was printed by JavaScript, through WebAssembly, inside Python.
 How fun is that :-)?

 Second, we see interesting results. `wasmer` with the LLVM compiler is by far the faster to execute `qjs.wasm`.
 It was compile-time well spent!
-It prints `hello` in JavaScript in 0.219ms. `wasmer` with the Cranelift compiler prints `hello` in 0.485ms, which is a little bit slower than what `wasmtime` offers in this case.
+It prints `hello` in JavaScript in 0.219ms. `wasmer` with the Cranelift compiler prints `hello` in 0.485ms.
 Finally, `wasmer` with the Singlepass compiler prints `hello` in 0.560ms.
 It’s very likely that a more computation intensive test would uncover the difference between Cranelift and Singlepass deeper.

-`wasmer` with LLVM is 1.8 times faster than `wasmtime` in this case.

 This benchmark confirms what we said earlier:

-* The Singlepass compiler provides a fast compilation but a slower execution,
+* The Singlepass compiler provides a fast compilation but a slower execution, which can be perfect for small/simple WebAssembly modules,
 * The Cranelift compiler provides a good balance between compilation and execution time,
-* The LLVM compiler provides a slow but optimised compilation, and a very fast execution.
+* The LLVM compiler provides a slow but optimised compilation, and a very fast execution, which is perfect for complex WebAssembly modules.

 The fact that `wasmer` comes with headless engines (with no compiler) is helpful, as rebuilding a `Module` from a pre-compiled module is